ptpuyen1511/my_notes/Git/Git Basics.md

 On branch master
 Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+    README.md

- (use "git add <file>..." to include in what will be committed) README nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use "git add" to track)
 ```